OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.commandbot.registercommand.md

 ## BotBuilderCloudAdapter.CommandBot.registerCommand() method

-Registers a command into the command bot.
+Register a command into the command bot.

 <b>Signature:</b>